How to Use MID Function in Excel (5 Ideal Examples)

 Note:

 • The first argument text can be any text value, number, or array of text values or numbers.
-But whether it is a text value or a number, the return value will always be a text value.
+But regardless of whether it is a text value or a number, the return value will always be a text value.

 • The next two arguments start_num and num_chars can be any number or an array of numbers.